McLean Park

 The Napier ground is regarded as one of the most batting-friendly pitches in world cricket.
 McLean Park has hosted seven draws in Test cricket, with only three games producing a result.

-The stadium reportedly has the highest runs per wicket of any Test match venue, while in ODIs the average runs per wicket is around the 30 mark, again indicating it is a good strip to bat on.
+The stadium reportedly has the highest runs per wicket of any Test match venue, with average runs per wicket in the high 30s, higher than Eden Park which is also considered very batting friendly.

 FAQs